Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Church risk assessments

-If you are an employer, you must complete these, and they will need to meet specific requirements.
-In particular, they must identify the steps you need to take to comply with relevant health and safety regulations.
+You must complete a risk assessment, and it will need to meet specific requirements.
+Most importantly, it must identify the steps you will take to meet health and safety regulations.

 Completing risk assessments for your church